Last week I had the honor of teaching a “Healthy Snack Making” Workshop at the WV State PTA Convention.

 After School Snack Board

-This “Healthy Snack Making” workshop was a lot of fun and I admire the PTA members that included their children in this convention.
+I had a lot of fun, and admire the PTA members that included their children in this convention.

 I also love the snack bag ideas!
 This beats peeling off a piece of cake on your way out the door to play.
 And individual servings are always so appealing to kids.